-- 'Juneau Urban Cluster'

-- 'Juneau South Urban Cluster'
+- o 'Juneau Urban Cluster'

-- 'Ketchikan Urban Cluster'
+- o 'Ketchikan Urban Cluster'

-- 'Petersburg Urban Cluster'

-- 'Sitka Urban Cluster'
+- o 'Sitka Urban Cluster'

-- Surrounding rural areas
+o Surrounding rural areas d.

-d.
 Provide a full description of how clusters were formed.

-n/a

-5. Were borders of the selected areas clearly identified at the time of canvassing?
+5. Were bo orders of the selected areas clearly identified at the time of canvassing?
+5. Were all l sampled areas visited by canvassing teams? ☐ Yes (Go to Question 7.) 🔀 No (Respond to Parts a and b.) a.
+Was the subset of areas randomly chosen? ☐ Yes ⊠ No

-□ Yes □ No

-6. Were all sampled areas visited by canvassing teams?

-□ Yes (Go to Question 7.) □ No (Respond to Parts a and b.)

-a.
-Was the subset of areas randomly chosen?

-□ Yes □ No

 - b.
 Describe how the subsample of visited areas was drawn.
 Include the number of areas sampled and the number of areas canvassed. - 1.
-For Stratum 4a "Rural/Remote Census Areas Excluding Census Tracts with Urban Clusters," within the three randomly selected sample areas, a subsample was selected using a convenience sample.
-Communities with a population of less than 10 were not canvassed.
-Of the 42 communities in Stratum 4a, 36 were canvassed; 6 communities had a population of less than 10 and were not canvassed (5 of these had a population of zero and 1 had a population of three). - 2.
-For Strata 4a & 4b (both Rural/Remote), Stratum 5 (Gulf Coast), and Stratum 6 (Southeast), a total of 46 of 60 communities were canvassed using "proxy canvassing" rather than field canvassing.
-Proxy canvassing was used to canvass remote, very rural communities that Tobacco Enforcement staff are not able to field canvass, primarily because overnight lodging is not available in the community.
-Proxy canvassing, as approved by SAMHSA/CSAP, was conducted as follows:
+Communities with a population of less than 10 were not canvassed: - a.
+For Stratum 4a "Rural/Remote Census Areas Excluding Census Tracts with Urban Clusters," within the seven randomly selected sample areas, a subsample was selected using a convenience sample, i.e., communities with a population of less than 10 were not canvassed.
+Of the 68 communities in the Stratum 4a sampled areas, one community had a population of less than 10 and was not canvassed. - b.
+For Stratum 5 "Gulf Coast Census Areas," within the four randomly selected sample areas, a subsample was selected using a convenience sample, i.e., communities with a population of less than 10 were not canvassed.
+Of the 33 communities in the Stratum 5 sampled areas, one community had a population of less than 10 and was not canvassed. - 2.
+"Proxy Canvassing" was used to canvass remote, very rural communities that Tobacco Enforcement staff were not able to field canvass, primarily because overnight lodging was not available in the community.
+Proxy canvassing also was used to canvass a few communities that could not be field canvassed due to road closures or unsafe travel conditions (e.g., when a community access road was closed due to seasonal closures or temporary closures due to weather conditions).
+A total of 65 communities were proxy canvassed.
+Initially, the process for proxy canvassing, as approved by SAMHSA/CSAP, involved a coordinated effort with State Troopers, Village Public Safety Officers (VPSOs), Village Health Aids (VHAs), and/or Public Health Nurses (PHNs) to identify all vendor outlets in the community that sell tobacco products to the general public and are accessible by youth.
+One of the proxy canvassing requirements is that the canvasser must have a thorough knowledge of the community based on a visit to -- or living in -- the community within the past 6 months.
+In many cases, however, these "proxy canvassers" did not have a thorough enough knowledge of the vendors in the community.
+In order to ensure a more complete and accurate canvass, Research Unit staff conducted the proxy canvassing by talking directly to community contacts, typically community public officials or employees, other governmental agency staff, or other organizational staff.
+Community contacts were identified primarily by using the Alaska Department of Commerce, Community and Economic Development, Division of Community and Regional Affairs (DCRA) online community database.

-Proxy canvassing (for remote, very rural communities):

-For a specific community, if a State Trooper, Village Public Safety Officer (VPSO), Village Health Aid (VHA), or Public Health Nurse (PHN) has knowledge (based on a visit to -- or living in -- the community within the past 6 months) of all vendor outlets that are accessible by youth and have a reasonable potential for selling tobacco products to the general public, then the community roads do not need to be canvassed.
-Instead, the Tobacco Enforcement staff meet with the Troopers who have jurisdiction over these communities, and through discussions with the Troopers, VPSOs, VHAs and/or PHNs, the Tobacco Enforcement staff complete the Canvassing Forms.